Last Updated on

 Popular DIY methods

-Fluent in 3 Months is the brain child of Benny Lewis, the most popular polyglot blogger in the world.
+is the brain child of Benny Lewis, the most popular polyglot blogger in the world.
 In it he shares the approach he used to learn 14+ languages.
-His approach centers about speaking a new language from day 1.
+His approach centers about speaking a new language from day !

-The Mimic Method focuses on learning pronunciation through music.
+The Mimic Method focuses on learning pronunciation through music and dissecting the individual sounds of a language.
 It breaks down a language into it's smallest parts syllable by syllable so that you can get into "the flow" of your target language.
+It's also probably best course for pronunciation on the market

 Spanish fluency is a wonderful destination.
 There are many roads you can take to get there.
 While each one may be different know that the journey towards fluency will not be an easy one.
 But it will be worth it.
 So don't ever give up!